Say hello to Curator Arrival 3.0

 Proxy streaming directly from Amazon S3 storage

 We've now made it possible to store Curator proxies in Amazon's cost-effective S3 cloud object storage instead of the more expensive cloud block storage.
 For one customer, this has already saved over 80% in monthly cloud storage costs!
+Check out this blog post for more details!

 User walkthroughs for easier onboarding and upgrades